Ojas-Patil26/VeriQ/README.md

 VeriQ is a multi-agent data quality assistant that monitors product metrics, detects anomalies, and suggests likely root causes.
 It is built with the Google Agent Development Kit (ADK) and Gemini models as part of the **Google AI Agents Intensive (Nov 10–14, 2025) Capstone Project**.

-> **Track fit:** Enterprise Agents / Agents for Good
+> **Track fit:** Enterprise Agents
 > **Core idea:** Help teams trust their dashboards by catching data issues early and explaining *why* they happened.

 ---

 ## 1. Problem & Motivation

 Modern products rely heavily on dashboards and analytics to drive decisions.
-But:
+But in most real stacks:

 - Pipelines break silently.
-- Schema changes ripple through metrics.
+- Schema changes ripple through metrics in subtle ways.
-- Dashboards look “off” and no one knows why.
+- Dashboards look “off” and no one is sure whether it’s real or a data bug.
 - Engineers lose hours manually checking queries, logs, and recent changes.

-This creates **hidden risk**: leaders may make decisions based on incorrect or stale data.
+This creates **hidden risk**: leaders may make decisions based on incorrect, stale, or incomplete data.

 **VeriQ** addresses this by acting as a *data quality co-pilot*:
-it continuously inspects metrics, flags unusual behavior, and suggests plausible root causes using schema and changelog context.
+it inspects metrics, flags unusual behavior, and suggests plausible root causes using schema and changelog context, all through a conversational interface.

 ---